facebook/sapling/contrib/python-zstandard/README.rst

 with the current API and that functionality works as advertised.
 There may be some backwards incompatible changes before 1.0.
 Though the author does not intend to make any major changes to the Python API.

+This project is vendored and distributed with Mercurial 4.1, where it is used in a production capacity.

 There is continuous integration for Python versions 2.6, 2.7, and 3.3+ on Linux x86_x64 and Windows x86 and x86_64.
 The author is reasonably